Want Free Marketing Tips

 Heavy focus on direct response conversion

 It takes a while for a prospect to be converted into a customer.
 Content is a part of this journey, but is not the step, just before conversion.
 The content marketers become too ambitious and focus too much on content.
 They evaluate the success of their content strategies by assessing who is buying immediately.
 In fact, they should measure the content as a touch point in the entire cycle of buying.
-With the short-term conversion, they stop investing further and invite failure of their SEO Services and content marketing campaign.
+With the short-term conversion, they stop investing further and invite failure to their Linkedin Expert campaigns and content marketing campaign.

 Lack of value of products